You may also like these related products:

 - Muzzle Diameter: up to 12 inches

-If your dog has Nose Length 11 - 17 inches or a Head Size 12 - 23 inches, then this muzzle will fit with one of our extension straps.
+If your dog has Nose Length 11 - 17 inches or a Head Size 12 - 23 inches, then this muzzle will fit with a custom-made strap.
+Add the Muzzle Repair/Replacement Service to your cart along with the muzzle.
 Muzzle Diameters over 12 inches should not use this muzzle as your dog must be able to open his mouth to pant and yawn.

 The plastic basket may be cleaned with warm, soapy water, being careful not to get the leather components wet.
 If the leather does get wet (because some dogs like to play in the rain, too!), let it dry and then treat with a non-toxic leather conditioner.